 In order to set up the landed cost, you need to first turn on the advanced inventory for QuickBooks desktop enterprise.
 You can create a new account or use an existing account to map shipping and handling items.
 The steps involved in this process are:

-- And then opt for the items and inventory, followed by selecting company preferences.
+- Go for the Items and inventory, followed by selecting Company preferences.

-- And finally create either a new account or use an existing account, followed by selecting save and continue tab.
+- Sum up the procedure by creating either a New account or Using an existing account, followed by selecting the Save and Continue tab.

 Step 2: Map shipping and handling items to the landed cost account